 When you’re out of town, make sure you put a hold on your mail.
 Put your lights on a timer or ask your neighbors to intermittently park in your driveway.
 Give your home a lived-in look and feel.

 If you have kids, lose your keys frequently, or want to automate your home, look no further than a smart lock or deadbolt.
 Some smart locks allow you to lock or unlock the door from your phone, which is ideal for on-the-go or forgetful folks.

 Don’t feel obligated to answer the door—especially if you don’t know the person.
-If you prefer to screen your visitors like you screen phone calls, check out our handy guide on smart doorbells.
+If you want to find out if you know a visitor before answering the door, check out our handy guide on smart doorbells.

 Regardless of how cute Fluffy might be, dogs are a formidable presence—a thief will hesitate to mess with their turf.
 If you’re dog-less, pick up a “Beware of Dog” sign to hang in your front window or porch.